Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Berlin Blues

-Can’t wait to see 'Berlin Blues' wherever you like to watch?
-Discovering a streaming service to buy, rent, download, or view the Leander Haußmann-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.
+Thinking about watching 'Berlin Blues' wherever you like to watch?
+Discovering a streaming service to buy, rent, download, or view the Leander Haußmann-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Berlin Blues' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Berlin Blues' right now, here are some particulars about the Boje Buck Produktion GmbH, ARD drama flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Berlin Blues' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Berlin Blues' right now, here are some details about the Boje Buck Produktion GmbH, ARD drama flick.

 Berlin Blues starring Christian Ulmen, Katja Danowski, Detlev Buck, Janek Rieke has a Not Rated rating, a runtime of about 1 hr 45 min, and a scheduled release date of April 9th, 2004.

-It received a user score of 68/100 on TMDb, which put together reviews from 118 respected users.
+It received a user score of 68/100 on TMDb, which put together reviews from 118 top users.

-Thinking about what happens in this film?
+Curious about the story behind it?
 Here's the plot: "In October 1989, the part of the West Berlin borough of Kreuzberg called SO 36, had been largely shut off by the Wall from the rest of the city for 28 years.
 A lethargic sub-culture of students, artists, bohemians and barflys had flourished among crumbling buildings.
 Part of that microcosm is barkeeper Frank, semi-formally called 'Herr Lehmann' by friends and patrons.
 He hangs out drinking, sports utter disregard for anything beyond SO 36 and lazily pursues an affair with cook Katrin.
 His lifestyle is gradually disturbed, when his parents show up for a visit, things go awry with Katrin and his best friend Karl starts to act strange.
 Meanwhile, political turmoil mounts on the other side of the Wall." .

 'Berlin Blues' Release Dates